jpmorganchase/Phantom/phantom/docs/user/tutorial2.rst

 covers some additional features of Phantom that will help make your experiments even better!

-The complete finished code for this tutorial can be found in the ``supply-chain-2.py`` script in the ``phantom-environments`` repository.
+The complete finished code for this tutorial can be found in the ``envs`` directory in the Phantom repo.

-..
-    TODO: add link to phantom-environments repository

 Metrics